nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 # WhenFree - User Guide

-> :information_source: **[IMPORTANT] Please note that the datetime of this application has been hard-coded to "06 April 2020, NUS Semester 1 week 12" to faciliate our project's practical assessment.
-The reason is so that PE testers assigned to our project would be able to test every features of our application, ie the "more" command in our [timetable](#display-timetable-of-selected-contacts-timetable) feature.
+> :information_source: **[IMPORTANT] Please note that the datetime of this application has been hard-coded to "06 April 2020, NUS Semester 1 week 12" to faciliate our project's practical exam.
+The reason is so that PE testers assigned to our project would be able to test every features of our application, such as the "more" command in our [timetable](#display-timetable-of-selected-contacts-timetable) feature, as well as the ability to [schedule](#schedule-a-new-meeting-schedule) and [edit](#edit-a-contacts-timetable-edit) one school week ahead.
 The hard-coded date-time would be removed as soon as the practical exam is done.
 The developer team apologize for any inconvenience caused.**

  * [1.
 Introduction](#introduction)
  * [2.
 Quick Start](#quick-start)